-In recent months, I’ve done quite a few blogs on the specific, narrowly focused tactics that help to make sales leaders successful.
-Today I want to take a different tack by focusing on what I believe to be the five most important skills a sales leader can develop over time to be successful in their role.
+In recent months, I’ve explored various topics such as advisor sales and other specific tactics that contribute to the success of sales leaders.
+Today I want to take a different tack by focusing on what I believe to be the five most important skills a sales leader can develop over time while acknowledging the significance of advisor sales in building strong client relationships and achieving long-term success in their role.
 They are listed and discussed below.

 1. Be engaged.
 This heads the list.
 I can’t tell you how many times I’ve talked to sales managers and their sales leaders and learned they haven’t even spoken to their people in days or weeks.
 They say things like “I manage them through email.”
 Or: “I manage them through CRM.”
 Or: “I manage them through a spreadsheet.”
 Or: “They know I am available if they need me.”
 That’s not leadership!
 You’ve got to be engaged on a personal level.
 When you’re engaged, you talk voice-to-voice with your people on a regular basis.
 You know exactly what’s going on in the pipeline.
 You know where people are likely to be having problems.
 You can see the trends occurring before they begin to have a major impact on someone’s performance.
 You know what to do, and you know how to coach the person, because you can see it all happening.
 You’re in it.
 You hear it.
 As a result, you’re seen as a personal resource, as someone who offers value to the individual salesperson on a personal basis.